 Once a popular sight in England and across the UK, and the UK’s only native squirrel species, the red squirrel is now suffering a major decline.
 Since the introduction of the North American grey squirrel in the 1870’s as an ornamental species, numbers of red squirrels have dropped from around three and a half million to an estimated 120,000.
 It’s thought that there are around 15,000 red squirrels in England, and happily some of those call Allan Bank and Grasmere their home.

-So many visitors to Allan Bank have loved being able to follow the comings and goings of our red squirrels, you can use our binoculars in the Study to spot one of them on the feeders outside or you could take a stroll along the garden path to see if you can catch sight of one along the way.
+Allan Bank is a great place to see our native red squirrels.
+So many visitors have loved being able to follow the comings and goings of these adorable little animals.
+You can use our binoculars in the Study to spot one of them on the feeders outside or you could take a stroll along the garden path to see if you can catch sight of one along the way.

 Every penny we raise through this page we commit directly to pay for work of the Squirrel Ranger throughout National Trust woodlands in Grasmere.